 Still, the actual Qpatch is the average value of all target RQE's that belong to the corresponding building block.
 The continuous part of the allocation function images the current parameter RQE on a temporary target.
 This temporary target is taken as the parameter of the stochastic part of the allocation function.
 This second part produces the Qtarget as a location in the selected embedding continuum.
+The actual Qpatch can be recalculated after a full generation cycle.

-Here the selected embedding continuum is formed by superposed potentials and is represented by the eigenspace of a dedicated operator that resides in the Gelfand triple.
+The selected embedding continuum is formed by superposed potentials and is represented by the eigenspace of a dedicated operator that resides in the Gelfand triple.
 The corresponding potential is a special type.
 It is the gravitation potential.

-Relative RQE's act as target vales for elements of actual Qpatterns.
-They are target values for a corresponding parameter RQE of the complete allocation function.
+Relative RQE's act as planned target values for elements of actual Qpatterns.
+They are planned target values for a corresponding parameter RQE of the complete allocation function.
+The actual target values are the Qtargets.

 The Qpatch of the actual building block will become the expectation value of the Qtargets.
 Thus, at higher progression values, it no longer corresponds to the average value of the undistorted absolute RQE's that characterize the natal Qpattern.